zenika-open-source/promote-open-source-project/README.md

 <summary>🙏 Invite users to contribute</summary>
 <p>

 > A healthy project is a project with a community and contributors.
-Let your users know that you need helps by tagging some issues with `contribution welcome` or `good first issue` labels.
+Let your users know that you need help by tagging some issues with `contribution welcome` or `good first issue` labels.

 </p>
 </details>